Questions? We're here to help.

 I have a GED.
 Can I still apply for admission to UB?

 Students with a GED or other equivalency diploma can apply for admission to UB.
 The admission committee reviews these applications on a case-by-case basis.
-Unless you received your GED three or more years ago, you must submit official copies of your GED scores and SAT/ACT scores directly through the granting organization.
+You must submit an official copy of your GED and, unless you have been out of high school more than three years, an official SAT/ACT score.
 The admission committee reserves the right to request additional information before making an admission decision.

 Do you accept Advanced Placement credits, International Baccalaureate credits or dual-enrollment credits?